canmom/canmom.github.io/_posts/animation/2021-06-28-perspective-tricks.md

 ---
 title: "Perspective!
 4: the bag of tricks"
 layout: article
 excerpt: How do you make sure two things are the same height?
 How do you move things around on a plane?
+And, especially, how do you cast shadows?
 We start to build up a bag of tricks for perspective-wrangling.
 category: animation
 tags:
     - animation notes